 B) How to Force Format an SD Card?

 As you know, formatting an SD card erases all your data.
-Make sure you take a backup or restore photos from SanDisk SD card to a safe location to avoid data loss, and then follow the below command to force format an SD card.
+Make sure you take a backup or restore photos from the SanDisk SD card to a safe location to avoid data loss, and then follow the below command to force format an SD card.

 Open Command Prompt by right-clicking Start > Command Prompt (Admin) or search cmd from Start.